-We further analyzed investment behavior during the trust game by calculating a mixed ANOVA (within-subject factor: game type trust vs risk, between-subject factor: group).
-The HL subsample was characterized by overall lower investments (main effect of group: $F{(1,63)} = 4.01$ , p = 0.0495, $\eta_p^2 = 0.06$ ; 95% CI of group difference: -2.24 to $-0.002 \in$ ).
-Importantly, the absence of significant effects of game type (all ps > 0.119 for a main effect or interaction with group) indicates that the implemented risk game constitutes a well-matched control condition for the trust game, as our results show that potential neural differences between conditions cannot be related to different investment choices.
+We further analyzed investment behavior during the trust game by calculating a mixed ANOVA (within-subject factor: game type trust versus risk, between-subject factor: group).
+The HL subsample was characterized by overall lower investments (main effect of group: $F{(1,63)} = 4.01$, P = 0.0495, $\eta_p^2 = 0.06$; 95 % CI of group difference: -2.24 to -0.002 €).
+Importantly, the absence of significant effects of game type (all $P_s > 0.119$ for a main effect or interaction with group) indicates that the implemented risk game constitutes a well-matched control condition for the trust game, as our results show that potential neural differences between conditions cannot be related to different investment choices.

 2.3.
-Loneliness and Trust-Related Brain Activity and Connectivity
+Loneliness and trust-related brain activity and connectivity

 To investigate the association of loneliness with trust-related brain activity, we contrasted brain activity during the trust game to the risk game.
 In a first step, we confirmed that our implementation of the trust game led to enhanced trust-related brain activity.
-Whole-brain analyses indeed revealed significantly increased activity during the trust game compared to the risk game in several brain regions associated with trust including the insula, mPFC, hippocampus and amygdala, and TPJ [all ps < 0.05 on peak level after family-wise error (FWE) correction; see Supplementary Analyses, Table S3, Supporting Information for details and further whole brain analyses].
+Whole-brain analyses indeed revealed significantly increased activity during the trust game compared to the risk game in several brain regions associated with trust including the insula, mPFC, hippocampus and amygdala, and TPJ [all Ps < 0.05 on peak level after family-wise error (FWE) correction; see Supplementary Analyses and Table S3 for details and further whole brain analyses].
 We then examined group differences in the reactions to the trust game (trust game > risk game).
-HL participants showed significantly reduced trustassociated activity in the left AI (-26, 10, -18, $t{(57)} = 4.07$ , FWEcorrected p = 0.034; see Figure 3A), right NAcc (12, 8, -8, $t{(57)} =$ 2.88, FWE-corrected p = 0.031; see Figure 3B), and left amygdala (-20, -8, -16, $t{(57)}$ = 3.56, FWE-corrected p = 0.042; see Figure 3C).
-No significant opposite effects were observed (i.e., increased brain activity during the trust game in HL participants) and groups did not differ in trust-related mPFC or TPJ activity (all FWE-corrected $ps \ge 0.209$ ).
-To further characterize the observed interaction of game type and group in the left amygdala, left AI, and right NAcc, we compared parameter estimates using two-sample t-tests for each cluster.
-Results revealed that HL participants did not differ from LL participants in game conditions per se (all $p{cor} > 0.072$ ) but rather showed a blunted differentiation (i.e., smaller activity increase) between trust- and risk-related trials in brain regions associated with the evaluation of trustworthiness, risk of betrayal, and reward anticipation.[15]
+HL participants showed significantly reduced trust-associated activity in the left AI (-26, 10, -18, k = 36, t(57) = 4.07, FWE-corrected P = 0.034; see Figure 3A), right NAcc (12, 8, -8, k = 4, t(57) = 3.56, FWE-corrected P = 0.042; see Figure 3C).
+No significant opposite effects were observed (i.e. increased brain activity during the trust game in

+HL participants) and groups did not differ in trust-related mPFC or TPJ activity (all FWE-corrected

+$Ps \ge 0.209$).